bake-bake-bake/bakeware/README.md

 * Commandline argument passing conveniences
 * Lots of examples

+Some stats:

+* Executables are 12-15 MB on Linux and 5-7 MB on OSX for simple Elixir, Phoenix, and Scenic apps (Zstd compression enabled)
+* Non-scientifically - ~0.5s startup times or better on our computers (measured with `time`)

 How does Bakeware work?

 Bakeware combines a compressed OTP release archive with a smart